 Evgenia Kara-Murza

-Evgenia Kara-Murza is a Russian human rights activist and wife of political prisoner Vladimir Kara-Murza, twice-poisoned Russian opposition leader, imprisoned since 11 April 2022 for protesting the war on Ukraine
+Evgenia Kara-Murza is a Russian human rights activist and wife of former political prisoner Vladimir Kara-Murza, the twice-poisoned Russian opposition leader who was imprisoned for protesting the war on Ukraine from April 2022 until his release in a August 2024 prisoner exchange.

 Born in Russia’s Far East, Evgenia graduated with honours from the Moscow State Linguistic University.
 She worked as a translator and interpreter in Russian, English, and French for pro-democracy NGOs including the International Center on Nonviolent Conflict, the Institute of Modern Russia, and Pen America.